Skip to main content

 Estate Planning and Administration Specialists With 100+ Years of Combined Experience

-Navigating the legal process can feel overwhelming.
+The legal process can feel overwhelming.
 At Theus Law Offices, we help families across Louisiana avoid unnecessary stress by offering comprehensive estate planning and probate services.
 Whether you’re planning ahead to protect your assets or managing the estate of someone who has passed, our experienced attorneys are here to guide you every step of the way.
-With over 100+ years of combined legal experience, premier peer and client ratings, and 24/7 support, you can count on us for responsive, knowledgeable service when it matters most.
-Contact us today to learn how we can help you plan ahead—or settle an estate with confidence and care.
+With over 100 years of combined legal experience, premier peer and client ratings, and 24/7 support, you can count on us for responsive, knowledgeable service when it matters most.
+Contact us today to learn how we can help you plan ahead or settle an estate with confidence and care.

 Client Testimonials